 The digital revolution has transformed the process of earning a degree for students who are willing to study in an unconventional way.
 A majority of reputable universities now offer classes online that you can take from anywhere in the world.
 Students can take classes at the university of their choice without being physically tied down to their school's campus.
 You can, therefore, work in a city where you can find a job while earning a degree at your ideal university.

-Online classes can be less expensive that studying in a classroom setting since many of the overhead costs associated with classrooms are eliminated when studying online.
+Online classes can be less expensive that studying in a classroom setting since many of the overhead expenses associated with classrooms are eliminated when studying online.
 Employers are also willing to pay for online classes in many cases when your studies are related to your current work.
 Schools that offer online classes recognize the importance of maximizing flexibility for students who study in different time zones or on a part-time basis.
 You can, therefore, expect online universities to give you the option of watching lectures at your own convenience or extending deadlines when you can document a busy schedule.

 The flexibility associated with the modern education system makes it practical to pursue graduate-level studies after completing your bachelor's degree.
 Financial analysts can earn a master's degree in finance, accounting, statistics, or other related fields to maximize their income potential.
 Leading employers are usually happy to pay for a master's degree as long as you agree to continue working for your employer after graduation.
 Some employers will even pay for you to study on a full-time basis when you can demonstrate an exceptional aptitude for financial analysis.